intellectivelab/docs.intellectivelab.com/_docs/unity-salesforce/features/document-management/view-update-document-properties.md

 *other actions to be added*

-- `delete`
+- `Delete`

 For listed above actions to appear on the toolbar:

-- They should be added to the view in solution configuration file.
+- They should be [added to the view](../../configuration/tags-list/views-tag/tab-action-set.md) in solution configuration file

-See [How To Add Action To The View](../../configuration/tags-list/views-tag/tab-action-set.md) for details on toolbar configuration.
+- User should have enough rights to perform the action

-- User should have enough rights to perform the action and action itself has to be available for the document.
+- Action should to be available for the document

-- None of the described above specific hiding rules are applied.
+- None of the described above specific hiding rules are applied

 ## Document properties